My name is Miruna Sfia and I’m an illustrator and graphic designer. I’m from Bucharest, Romania and I currently live in Cork city, Ireland.

-What I do?
-I love graphic design and I’m pretty much home schooled in this area, so I’m learning something new all the time.
-I have a background in UX, having designed mobile and web apps in the past years – and I have a UX Design certification that surprisingly helps a lot with what I do now: designing brand identities, with a focus on the end client/customer.
+I have a background in UX design, having designed mobile and web apps in the past years – and I have a UX Design certification that helped me also in my graphic design projects, since designing brand identities requires a focus on the end client/customer.

-My background?
-I’ve only been a professional graphic designer for about four years now.
-Before this, I’ve had many jobs, from writing columns for a foodie magazine, to doing marketing & PR for a bartending agency, to producing & hosting my own TV show on cocktails (not as glam as it sounds, though), to doing digital branding & social media for a few brands.
-Hell, I’ve even worked as a video editor, at some point, and part time voice-over person for news and some TV shows.
+Before doing design and illustration for a living, I’ve had jobs like writing columns for a foodie magazine, marketing & PR manager for a bartending agency, co-producing & co-hosting my own TV show on cocktails (yes, I did!), to doing digital branding & social media for a few brands.
+I also did some side jobs like video editor, at some point, and part time voice-over person for news and some TV shows.

-Clearly, I’ve tried mostly everything I was ever attracted to (except for theater, but well, there’s still time for that!), but graphic design was a constant passion in my life.
-So when I finally decided to turn it into a full time job, what I did, besides learning by doing, was trying to reach to other freelance designers, like me, and see how they do it.
+Mainly, I’ve tried everything I was ever attracted to (except for theater, but well, there’s still time for that!), but design was a constant passion in my life.
+So when I finally decided to turn it into a full time job and learn by doing, I decided to also reach to other freelance designers, like me, and see how they do it.
 And this is how this blog started.

 About this blog

-So I began contacting the illustrators I usually follow, asking them for an interview, and started a column on my personal blog.
-Since it was something I was doing for fun, I decided to only post new articles on Fridays, because it’s the end of the week and it’s nice to have something to read with your coffee, on the weekend.
+Since this was something I was doing for fun, I decided to only post new articles on Fridays, because it’s the end of the week and it’s nice to have something to read with your coffee, on the weekend.
 And this is how Friday Illustrated came together.

 When I find a designer or an artist whose work I admire, I’m usually curious about how they got there.
 What is their background?
 What inspires them?
 How did they develop that unique style?
-It’s amazing how much you can learn by talking to other people who do what you (want to) do, and how this can shape you up, in the long term.
-Plus, since it’s my blog, I get to ask all the crazy questions I wanna :p
+It’s amazing how much you can learn by talking to other people who do what you do, and how this can shape you up, in the long term.